sage-suzuki/sage-suzuki.github.io/projects/oit.md

 date: 2023-6-20
 published: true
 labels:
+  - Script
-  - Lisp
+  - JavaScript
-  - GitHub
+  - IT Support
-summary: "A text adventure game that I developed for ICS 313."
+summary: "I'm currently a part of the John A Burns School of Medicine."
 ---

 <img class="img-fluid" src="../img/cotton/cotton-header.png">